liangliang12/Machine-Learning-soil-dielectric-constant/README.md

 joblib,

 ## The example to using soil dielectric constant predicted models
+the soil dielectric constant model can be devide as the real part of soil dielectric constant model and imaginary part of the soil dielectric constant prediced model

+the pathway to predict real or imaginary of soil dielectric constant
 ```
 #download the model with pkl as local lication
 import joblib